PBA Players Championship: Revamp in 2021

-2023 format change
+Format changes

 In 2023, the tournament returned to a one-site format, taking place in North Brunswick, New Jersey.
 This season's event had 48 games of qualifying, with the top 12 qualifiers earning spots in the bracketed match play.
 The 5 through 12 seeds competed in head-to-head, single-game elimination matches (5 vs. 12, 6 vs. 11, etc.) on May 6, while the 1 through 4 seeds earned byes into the quarterfinal round.
 The quarterfinals on May 7 featured head-to-head, double-elimination matches in a "race to two points" format.
 In this format, any player winning both games advances to the semifinals; if the games are split one win each, a ninth-tenth frame roll-off determines who advances.

 The semifinals on May 13 also used the race to two points format, while the final head-to-head match on May 14 was a best-three-of-five format.
 The Players Championship was the only 2023 PBA major that did not use a stepladder final round.

-The standard stepladder finals returned for the 2024 PBA Players Championship.
+The standard stepladder finals returned for the 2024 and 2025 PBA Players Championships.

+In 2026, 96 players (after PTQ participants added) bowled 24 games of qualifying (12 games each on the Viper 37 and Badger 50 oil patterns) to determine the cut to the 32-player Advancer's Round, where they bowled 6 more games on a dual pattern (Badger left lane, Viper right lane) to determine the cut to the 16-player Match Play Round.
+16 more round-robin match play games on the dual pattern determined the top 5 for the televised finals.

 PBA Players Championship winners

-2025 Event
+2026 Event

-The 2025 PBA Players Championship was held at David Small's JAX60 Lanes in Jackson, Michigan on April 8–13, with a pre-tournament qualifier (PTQ) on April 7.
-The tournament had a starting field of 172 players (after PTQ qualifiers were added) and a total prize fund of $379,800, with a $100,000 top prize.
-Top-seeded Ethan Fiore defeated second-seeded Ryan Barnes in the championship match to earn his first PBA Tour title and first major title.
+The 2026 PBA Players Championship was held February 17-22 at Bowlero Euless in Euless, Texas (qualifying & match play), with the live televised finals held at the International Training & Research Center in Arlington, Texas.
+The tournament had a starting field of 96 players (after February 16 PTQ qualifiers were added) and a total prize fund of $400,000 (1:3 cash), with a $100,000 top prize.
+A five-player stepladder round was used for the televised finals.
+Fourth-seeded Brandon Bonta, a PBA rookie, defeated top seed E. J. Tackett in the championship match to earn his first PBA Tour title and first major title.
+Bonta rolled the 36th PBA Tour perfect game in the final match, making him just the second player in PBA history to have a championship game 300 in his TV debut, following Bob Benoit (1988).